Exponential self-similar mixing by incompressible flows: Introduction

-We always assume without loss of generality \footnoteb{ It is enough to subtract to the solution its total integral, and observe that constants are solutions of \eqref{e:continuity}.} that the initial datum $\bar \rho$ satisfies the zero-average condition $\int \bar \rho = 0$, where the integration is performed over~$\T^2$ or over~$\R^2$, depending on the case under consideration.
-Since the continuity equation~\eqref{e:continuity} preserves the total integral of the solution along the time evolution, it follows that $\rho(t,\cdot)$ has average zero for any time $t$ (this is relevant in connection with the measurement of the mixing scale with negative Sobolev norms, see Definition~\ref{def:Functscale}, \S\ref{ss:defH}, and Remark~\ref{r:fctsinH}).
-This assumption is also physically consistent with $\rho$ representing a tracer.
+In the following we will always assume that the initial datum $\bar \rho$ has integral equal to $0$.
+Since the continuity equation~\eqref{e:continuity} preserves the integral of the solution over the spatial domain along the time evolution, it follows that $\rho(t,\cdot)$ has zero integral for any time $t$.
+This fact is relevant when using negative Sobolev norms to measure mixing (see Definition~\ref{def:Functscale}, \S\ref{ss:defH}, and Remarks~\ref{r:fctsinH}\ref{r:fctsinH:1},~\ref{r:fctsinH}\ref{r:fctsinH:2}).